prog4biol/pfb2023/pfb.md

 #### Running Python Scripts

 Typing the Python command followed by the name of a script makes Python execute the script.
-Recall that we just saw you can run an interactive interpreter by just typing `python` on the command line.
+Recall that we just saw you can run an interactive interpreter by just typing `python3` on the command line.

 Execute the Python script like this (% represents the prompt)